mmlabs-mindmaze/mmpack/docs/man/mmpack.rst

 ``MMPACK_PREFIX``
-  Specify a prefix directory.
+  Specify a prefix name.
-  If set, use as install prefix.
+  If it is a path, use it as install prefix.
+  Otherwise, use $XDG_DATA_HOME/mmpack-prefix/$MMPACK_PREFIX as install prefix.
   This can also be given using the ``-p|--prefix`` flag.

 EXAMPLE
 =======